fe051/Open_First_Whitepaper/1_Introduction.md

 We want to learn from Canadians, our partners, academics and technical experts to help us incorporate an open lens as we update GC policies, governance, funding and processes.

 ### GC Digital Principles (DRAFT)
-Inspired by of the United Kingdom Government, the Government of Ontario and other jurisdictions, the GC has recentrly drafted digital principles that will guide how we work, interact with Canadians, and do business.
+Inspired by of the United Kingdom Government, the Government of Ontario and other jurisdictions, the GC has recently drafted digital principles that will guide how we work, interact with Canadians, and do business.

 1. #### Understand users and their needs
 Start with user needs and build for them, and with them.
 Conduct ongoing testing with users.
 Do the hard work so that they don’t have to.